yasserglez/yasserglez.github.io/content/pages/home.md

-title: Hello, I'm Yasser
+title: About
 save_as: index.html

-I'm passionate about the design and implementation of algorithms to solve challenging problems that require building scalable predictive models and drawing conclusions from large datasets.
-I have a keen interest in machine learning & data science, and I'm very enthusiastic about working with open-source technologies.
+My name is Yasser Gonzalez.
+I'm passionate about solving challenging problems that require developing scalable predictive models and drawing conclusions from large datasets.
+I have a particular interest in machine learning, deep learning, optimization and recommender systems.

-Lately I've been focusing on the development of recommender systems for diverse application domains &ndash; employing technologies such as Apache Spark with Python and Scala, Amazon EMR & S3, and MongoDB.
+Recently I've been focusing on exploring the applications of deep learning for customer analytics and developing recommender systems for diverse application domains &ndash; employing technologies such as Apache Spark, PyTorch, TensorFlow, Python, and Scala.
 I have a bachelor's degree in Computer Science and a master's degree in Information Systems & Technology with emphasis on applied mathematics.

 I currently work as a Senior Data Scientist at Canopy Labs, a predictive customer analytics company based in Toronto.
 In the past, I've worked